Indecent Proposal (novel): Plot

-Joshua Kane, a descendant of Holocaust survivors and a veteran of the Israeli army, is stuck in an unfulfilling corporate job where, although making fairly decent money (31k in 1987 is 80k in 2022) he constantly feels that he is not living up to his potential.
+Joshua Kane, a descendant of Holocaust survivors and a veteran of the Israeli army, is stuck in an unfulfilling corporate job where, although making fairly decent money (31k in 1987) he constantly feels that he is not living up to his potential.
 His beautiful wife Joan comes from a wealthy Philadelphia family from the Main Line area and seems satisfied with the state of their marriage.
 Josh and Joan were both married to other people before leaving them and marrying each other.

-Josh has an envious admiration for the high roller Sheik Ibrahim — his wealth, power, prestige, polish, flair — everything that Josh wants, Ibrahim is.
-Normally if their paths crossed they would have nothing to offer one another.
-But Josh does have something Ibrahim wants: Joan!
+Josh admires Sheik Ibrahim's status and attributes.
+Under normal circumstances, they would have no interaction.
+However, Josh possesses a relationship with Joan, whom Ibrahim wants to meet.

 Bit by bit, Josh and then Joan are drawn further into Ibrahim’s orbit.
-A telephone call, a dinner invitation, and then a fateful meeting.
+A telephone call, a dinner invitation and then a fateful meeting.
 In response to being made aware of Ibrahim's propositioning of Joan while they were at dinner, Josh confronts Ibrahim in the latter's suite only to receive an offer: one million dollars for a night with his wife.
 Josh then tells Joan, who is not entirely unreceptive.
-After a few days of tortured rationalizing, and complications at Josh’s place of employment, they accept the offer.
+After a few days of tortured rationalizing and complications at Josh’s place of employment, they accept the offer.

 A limo comes to get Joan shortly afterwards.
-Josh’s tails the limo for the drive from Philly to Atlantic City.
-Josh sees Joan exit from the Versailles hotel, observes her resolve and unflinching will to see this though, and then checks into a nearby cheaper hotel that his “good friend” Sy comps for him.
+Josh’s tails the limo for the drive from Philadelphia to Atlantic City.
+Josh sees Joan exit from the Versailles hotel, observes her resolve and unflinching will to see this though and then checks into a nearby cheaper hotel that his “good friend” Sy comps for him.
 Josh takes sleeping pills in order to get through the night.
 He then groggily wakes up and goes to the Versailles where he finds Ibrahim gambling.
 Ibrahim invites him upstairs and they discuss the prior night and what motivates Ibrahim.
 Ibrahim offers to show Josh his souvenir from the night before.
-Ibrahim reveals that he filmed Joan having sex with him, and that she was unaware that she was being filmed.
+Ibrahim reveals that he filmed Joan having sex with him and that she was unaware that she was being filmed.
 Ibrahim shows Josh the sex tape.
 All the things that Josh had thought of beforehand as “betrayal” were there.